 Mercury is considered to be a hazardous substance.
 Items containing mercury cannot be discarded in regular solid waste containers.
 Batteries containing mercury are common to hearing aids.
-All such batteries are to be disposed of by notifying the Office of Environmental Health & Safety for processing as a hazardous waste.
+All such batteries are to be disposed of by notifying Environmental Health & Safety for processing as a hazardous waste.